Frequently Asked Questions

 Staff often work with our fundholders to identify opportunities which match their interests for philanthropic investments.
 Because of this, we highly recommend that you keep the Community Impact staff abreast of current projects or events you may be having.

-• annual appeals
+• Annual appeals

-• capital campaigns or capital projects
+• Capital campaigns or projects

-• nonprofit endowments
+• Agency endowments

 Can a religious/faith-based organization apply for funding?